lesharko/sharkos-josm-dining-presets/README.md

 # sharkos-josm-dining-presets
-A simple batch of dining presets for the JOSM OpenStreetMap editor.
+A simple pack of dining presets for the JOSM OpenStreetMap editor.

 Languages available: English, French